 - The surviving spouse

-- Someone chosen by a majority in interest of the heirs
+- Someone has been chosen by a majority in the interest of the heirs

-- The heir nearest in degree to the decedent.
-Otherwise, the best qualified heir as selected by the court
+- The heir nearest in the degree to the decedent.
+Otherwise, the best-qualified heir, as selected by the court

 - A guardian of the property under certain conditions

 If nobody applies or nobody qualifies, then the court can appoint a “capable” person.
-Then, the capable person must meet certain conditions.
-For example, the selectee can’t work for the court.
+Then, a capable person must meet certain conditions.
+For example, the selectee can't work for the court.